 Why the hell isn't this on DVD yet?
 Number 1

-Oates is the psychotic, ruthless leader of a gang of (former military) mercenaries.
+Oates is the psychotic, ruthless leader of a gang of former military (now mercenary) comrades.
 His plan is to rob and wipe out an entire town before escaping across the river to Mexico with the booty of guns and money.
 While he and his gang take care of the town, he sends 3 advance scouts to secure the use of Van Cleef's barge for safe passage across the river.
 Van Cleef is briefly captured, but a timely assist from mountain man Tucker thwarts this part of Oates' plan.
 Van Cleef and Tucker quickly evacuate the townspeople to the Mexican side with the barge, setting up a standoff.
 Oates, now stranded on the American side with the cavalry surely coming, wants to use the barge to cross the river and then burn it.
 Van Cleef cares little for the "squatters" and even less about their protection but refuses to give up his barge under any circumstances.

 You'll have to suspend your disbelief a time or two, and Douglas, though solid, lacks the style of a Leone or Peckinpah for this material.
 These flaws aside, BARQUERO is an action-packed western with breathtaking Colorado scenery, a tension-building score by old pro Dominic Frontiere, and sturdy performances by 3 of the better lead actors in the genre.